yegor256/blog/_drafts/maven-central.md

 {% badge http://img.rultor.com/logo.svg 100 http://www.rultor.com %}

-Now it's time to try how it all works.
-Create a new ticket in Github issue tracker, and post something like that into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):
+Now it's time to see how it all works.
+Create a new ticket in the Github issue tracker, and post something like that into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):